-Lectures from the Allen Room and the Wertheim Study: George Romney Republican: The Rise and Fall of Mitt's Political Mentor
+Lectures from the Allen Room & Wertheim Study: George Romney Republican: The Rise and Fall of Mitt's Political Mentor

 From his 1962 election as Michigan governor until he withdrew two weeks before the 1968 New Hampshire primary, George Romney was a leading candidate for the Republican presidential nomination.
 But the successful auto executive who got into politics preaching nonpartisan citizen participation was overwhelmed by his inconsistencies and antagonized Republican colleagues--both conservative and liberal.
 Going beyond his "brainwashing" gaffe, author John R. Bohrer, a writer in residence in the Library's Allen Room, explores the political biography of the first Romney to run for president.

 For more lectures from the Allen Room, click here.